AFD03/STA-141B-Project/README.md

 ## 1. Project Overview

-This project is a data acquisition and analysis pipeline built to answer key questions about the rental market in [City Name].
+This project is a data acquisition and analysis pipeline built to answer key questions about the rental market in San Francisco.
 The primary goal is to determine the *true* drivers of rental prices by acquiring, processing, and joining two distinct types of data:

-1.  **Scraped Listings Data:** Real-time rental listings scraped from [Name of Rental Site].
+1.  **Scraped Listings Data:** Real-time rental listings scraped from rental website (e.g. Zillow, Craiglist).
-2.  **Public API Data:** Neighborhood-level statistics (e.g., crime rates, median income) from the [City Name] Open Data Portal.
+2.  **Public API Data:** Neighborhood-level statistics (e.g., crime rates, median income) from the San Francisco Open Data Portal.

 By parsing unstructured text from listing descriptions and joining it with quantitative neighborhood data, we build a predictive model to identify which factors—from "in-unit laundry" to "zip code crime rate"—have the most significant impact on price.